nikita-kazakov/nikita-kazakov.github.io/_posts/2014-09-15-using-larger-font-size-for-readability.md

 tags: design
 ---

-Bottom Line: Content begs for easy readability.
+Bottom Line --- Content begs for easy readability.
 Think about if your text size is too small and therefore hard to read for the average reader.

 {% include image_center_caption.html
     caption = "This font size is for ants."